mailchimp/content-style-guide/06-content-types.html.md

 layout: article
 ---

-The writing we do at MailChimp takes many forms.
-Here's a look at all the types of content we generally employ, what functions they serve, and what team they're handled by.
+Content at MailChimp takes many forms.
+Here's a look at all the types of content we most often write, what functions they serve, and what team they're handled by.

 ## Short